lipingtababa/account/README.md

 ## To ensure scalability
 - A [healthcheck endpoint](./src/index.ts#L143) is required and checked.
 - Database foreign keys are not used.
+- All services are stateless.

 # To improve time to recovery
-- logs and metrics is provided out of box.
+- Logs and metrics is provided out of box.
 Tracing can be enabled.
 - A common logger is provided as a module.
 - In worst case, we can rebuild the whole system in another region.